25 High School Summer Engineering Programs in 2025

 Cost: Free

-The program aims to empower women from underserved and underrepresented backgrounds in engineering—students from schools without STEM classes and activities, students who will be the first in their families to attend college, and African American, Hispanic, and Native American students are encouraged to apply.
-This program is not residential and requires participants to commute—making it ideally suited to local students.
+The program aims to empower women from underserved and underrepresented backgrounds in engineering—students from schools without STEM classes and activities, students who will be the first in their families to attend college, students from low socioeconomic means, and African American, Hispanic, and Native American students are encouraged to apply.

 3. Lincoln Laboratory Radar Introduction for Student Engineers (LLRISE) Program